starfield spaceship guide ship featured image

 Mass is an important characteristic of a ship that limits the amount and quality of parts that can be attached.

 There are a plethora of spaceship manufacturers that make different ships and parts.
 Some of these producers specialize in different things.
-Some examples are ‘Horizon Defense’ being a manufacturer of cannons, and ‘Reladyne’ making high graded engines.
+Some examples are ‘Horizon Defense’ being a manufacturer of weapons, and ‘Reladyne’ making high graded engines.
 For the more basic parts – like landers – the more expensive a part is, the less mass and more health (hull) it has.
 This means that spaceships with expensive parts will be able to equip more parts and modules, and be the most protected.

 Another aspects of spaceflight that will be most enticing to RPG lovers is the fact that Starfield allows players to fully customize their ships.
 For starters, players can choose the color of their spaceship.
 Not only the hue of the spaceship can be selected, but also the saturation and brightness.
-This allows players to put their own creativity into how their ship looks, which will also be nice while viewing the ship in third-person view.
+This allows players to put their own creativity into how their ship looks, which is also be nice while viewing the ship in third-person view.

 starfield spaceship guide ship color options

-Starfield’s spaceships can stunt their fashion anywhere in the galaxy.
+Starfield’s spaceships can stunt their fashion anywhere in the galaxy

 Now that the player has their ship in tip-top shape, it’s time to go over how spaceship combat works.
 Most of the information that is available to a player during combat is on their HUD.
 This will show players their speed, thrust, shields, hull integrity, ship systems, and if an enemy missile has target locked their ship.
-Since the HUD can only be viewed in first-person mode, it is recommended to stay in that mode unless the player loses sight of an enemy ship or is being tailed by one.

 starfield spaceship guide battle shields 1